realm/realm-dotnet/doc/userdoc_for_web.md

 Realm has been used in production in commercial products since 2012.

-You should expect our Objective-C & Swift APIs to change as we evolve the product from community feedback — and you should expect more features & bugfixes to come along as well.
+You should expect our C# APIs to change as we evolve the product from community feedback — and you should expect more features & bugfixes to come along as well.

 #### Do I have to pay to use Realm?